tauhid92/InterviewQuestions/BackEnd/SQL-ExpenseReport/Instructions.md

 - The data for this example will be truncated between a 3 month period between 01/01/2021 and 03/30/2021.
 However it should still work if we were to add more data into the table for a different month

-- You can assume that the parameters for the stored procedure will be @Mode,  @TimeFrameStart, </br> and @TimeFrameEnd
+- You can assume that the parameters for the stored procedure will be @Mode,  @TimeFrameStart, and @TimeFrameEnd

-- The DateRange mode should only work for a 5 day period, which will be denoted in the EmployeeType Table as 1WkExpense.
+- The DateRange mode should only work for a 5 day period based on the 1WKExpense and 1WkNonReport Columns in the DepartmentMetaData table.
 You do not need to worry about 5 week totals, 3 day expense, totals, etc.

 - The expenses monthly total scales linearly.
 That is if the data contains 2 months the total amount  that can be expensed will be the monthly amount x 2, etc...